 - Dirt road begins at a height of 2,700 meters (2,953 feet) above sea level.
 In the beginning of the Bolivian jungle.
 Exactly where the paved road ends begins the most dangerous road in the world.

 - Keep cycling through rivers, waterfalls, along with the wide variety of beautiful flora and fauna with few breaks to keep the team together.

 - At 15.00 finishing and arriving at the bridge, congratulating each other.
 At the end of the road, you will get a well deserved beer or coke and a t-shirt.
 I picked coke…hmmm, I must have being still in shock after my fall :D.

 - After a little rest heading off for a well deserved dinner with swimming pool on the side and showers to refresh.

 - At approx 16.30-17.00 heading back to La Paz, arriving at around 18.30-19.00.

 It took me 4 months to save money and to plan my backpacking trip around South America.
 Being busy earning cash for my travel, I was also occupied thinking about packing, researching visas issues, planning my route and budget.
 It really is not so complicated, but it was my first backpacking trip in my life, and I did not have any friends that done it before, who could help me with some tips, to share some experience.
-I had to heavily rely on internet info and other blogs pots to prepare.
-Yet, I still think there is not that much info about it.
-Here, I will share with you some info about places, I have visited, how I was getting from A to B, my budget, packing and some other tips.
+I had to heavily rely on internet info and other blog posts to prepare.
+Yet, I still think there is not that much information about it.
+Here, I will share with you some knowledge about places, I have visited, how I was getting from A to B, my budget, packing and some other tips.

 Planning your route